Correa, Astros clinch AL West, open playoffs vs White Sox

 Kendall Graveman plunked Mike Zunino to start the eighth and he was replaced by pinch-runner Kevin Kiermaier.
 Lowe struck out and catcher Martín Maldonado threw a dart to second base to allow Correa to tag Kiermaier as he slid into second to end the inning.

-Ryan Pressly allowed a leadoff walk in the ninth and Franco reached on an error by second baseman Jose Altuve.
+Ryan Pressly allowed a leadoff walk in the ninth and Franco reached on an error by Altuve at second base.
 Nelson Cruz grounded into a double play, and pinch-hitter Yandy Díaz grounded out to end it and give Pressly his 26th save.

 Tampa Bay opener Collin McHugh allowed one hit in a scoreless first before Yarbrough took over.
 He permitted four hits and three runs in 4 2/3 innings.